Laravel-Backpack/docs/3.4/crud-operation-list-entries.md

          ])->beforeColumn('name'); // ======> because of this, it will show up first
 ```

-## Custom Search Logic in Table View
+## Custom Search Logic in ListEntries View

-Starting with Backpack\CRUD 3.3 (Nov 2017), all tables are AjaxDataTables.
-As such, the search field in your tables will NOT search within the table, but will do an AJAX call.
-You can choose which columns are searchable, and what those columns _actually_ search, by using the column's ```searchLogic``` property:
+If your column points to something atypical (not a value that is stored as plain text in the database column, maybe a model function, or a JSON, or something else), you might find that the search doesn't work for that column.
+You can choose which columns are searchable, and what those columns actually search, by using the column's ```searchLogic``` attribute:

 ```php
 // column with custom search logic